Berlin Atonal

-Berlin Atonal is an annual festival for sonic and visual art in two distinct stages.
+Berlin Atonal is an annual festival for sonic and visual art.
 It first took place between 1982 and 1990, relaunching in 2013 under new direction and continuing to the present day.
 The festival presents contemporary, interdisciplinary projects at the intersection of sound art, visual and media art, installation and performance, with an emphasis on commissioned work and world premieres.

 Historical Period (1982 - 1990)

 This phase of the festival began Kreuzberg in 1982 under the directorship of Dimitri Hegeman.
 Taking place primarily at SO36 in Kreuzberg, the early years of the festival fostered revolutionary and innovative musical acts such as Malaria!, Einstürzende Neubauten, Test Dept, Laibach, Psychic TV, 808 State, Die Haut among many others.
 Throughout the 1980s Berlin Atonal was at the vanguard of the progressive electronic and experimental music and art scenes, and worked to coalesce these emerging sounds in Berlin and worldwide into a more cohesive movement.
 The festival closed in 1990 as Dimitri Hegemann’s focus turned to founding the techno club Tresor.